run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip

     Relationship with financial process.
-Placeholder for link aportionment by Result Center, Departments.
+Placeholder to link apportionment by Result Center, Departments.
     Including all information about CAPEX, OPEX, Direct Value and others.
-    The System distinguish and differentiate between Service Cost and Service Price
+    The System distinguish and differentiates between Service Cost and Service Price.

 !!! note

-    The system perform a hierarchical service-based costing model by the distribution of the cost model created in the financial process "Financial Item" and "Financial Cost Calculation" respecting the cost of each service and making the distribution based on the cost model.
+    The system performs a hierarchical service-based costing model by the distribution of the cost model created in the financial process "Financial Item" and "Financial Cost Calculation" respecting the cost of each service and making the distribution based on the cost model.
     The amounts will be linked to the CI automatically based on the business rules.
         All history of cost and price variation of the service will be presented in this financial tab.

 | Field          | Description                          |